navikt/soknadsmottaker/README.md

 This component requires the following to work:
 * [soknadarkiv-schema](https://github.com/navikt/soknadarkiv-schema) (Avro schema definitions)
 * Kafka broker (for providing Kafka topics to send to)
-* Shared secrets on Vault.

 ## Secure logs
 The application will log the requests it receives, but mask the personId / fødselsnummer / fnr.
 For debugging and resending purposes, the fnr is needed.
-It can be found in the secure logs of the application.
+It can be found in the secure logs of the application, accessible via Kibana or Kubectl.

 ### Kibana
 The secure logs can be accessed from [Kibana](https://logs.adeo.no/app/discover#/?_g=(filters:!(),refreshInterval:(pause:!t,value:0),time:(from:now-1h,to:now))&_a=(columns:!(message,envclass,level,application,host),filters:!(),index:'tjenestekall-*',interval:auto,query:(language:lucene,query:'envclass:q%20AND%20application:soknadsmottaker'),sort:!())).
 Change index in Kibana from `logstash-*` to `tjenestekall-*` in the left menu, as in the screenshot below.
 If you lack access, it is most likely because you are not in the AD-group.
 See [the nais documentation](https://doc.nais.io/observability/logs/#3-put-people-into-the-ad-group) for details.